-The Government’s EU Settlement Scheme Resolution Centre is operating at reduced capacity and can only respond to email enquiries and you should not send them any documents by post at this time.
-However, you can still progress your (pre-)Settled Status application on line.
+The Government’s EU Settlement Scheme Resolution Centre is operating at reduced capacity, but is open again for phone and email enquiries.
+You can also progress your (pre-)Settled Status application on line.

 If your query is not urgent please email us via email@example.com, stating the nature of you query, where and when we can reach you by phone and whether you have a preferred language in which to discuss this.
 We will get back to you within 48 hours and try, where we can, to accommodate your language preference.

 The Settled team can help you with basic information and questions regarding the EU Settlement Scheme.
 If they can’t help you with your specific issue, they can refer you to partner organisations that can deal with more complex issues.

 If you have a complex immigration or EU Settlement Scheme related query, you can also contact our partners at Here for Good direct.
 They provide a free service for people only income (means tested) and/or those who fall within specific categories of vulnerability.

 In Scotland you can contact the Citizens Rights Project, who can provide information, guidance and advice, or refer you to a partner organisation, depending on the nature of your query.